 Compatibility.
-With the Action Alternative, the sidewalk visible in Key View 4 would be replaced with a 12-foot-wide shared-use path.
+With the Action Alternative, the sidewalk visible in Key View 4 would be replaced with a 12-foot-wide SUP.
 All other features of 800 West visible from this vantage point would be similar to the existing conditions.
 800 West would remain a road or would become a private driveway to maintain access for the business to the west.
 The form, materials, and visual character would be compatible with the existing conditions.
 The Action Alternative would maintain a similar level of cultural order and would not contrast with the existing conditions.

 Viewer Sensitivity.
-Viewer sensitivity of travelers along 800 West and recreationists along the shared-use path would be low.
-The new shared-use path would complement the existing development and roadway configuration; therefore, the harmony and cultural order would be similar to the existing conditions, and viewers would not be sensitive to these changes.
+Viewer sensitivity of travelers along 800 West and recreationists along the SUP would be low.
+The new SUP would complement the existing development and roadway configuration; therefore, the harmony and cultural order would be similar to the existing conditions, and viewers would not be sensitive to these changes.